 Mary Lindsay has a BA in Interdisciplinary Studies in Elementary Education from Western Governors University, with an endorsement in music.
-She has taught full time for eight years and part time for 12 years.
+She has taught full time for nine years and part time for 13 years.
 She was Children’s Ministries Director for Washington Conference and Guam Micronesia Mission.
 She enjoys music, hiking, snow skiing, jeeping, swimming, snorkeling, reading, traveling and kayaking with her husband Gerry, and spending time with her family and friends.

 Sarah Byrd (Preschool)